melezhik/Raku-Doc-TypeGraph/README.md

 Doc::TypeGraph creates a graph of all types in a file that describes them.
 It gives you info about what classes a type inherits from and the roles it does.
 In addition, it also computes the inversion of this relations, which let you know what types inherit a given type and the types implementing a specific role.

-All types are represented using a `Perl6::Type` object.
+All types are represented using a `Doc::Type` object.
 Categories are just descriptive and are not really used in the generation of graphs.
 They will probably be eliminated in later iterations of this library.